 Security with HR and payroll technologies

 Whether you’re evaluating a new HCM technology or making sure your existing solution is secure, you need to know what to look for.
-Here are a few important security-related checkpoints that every system should have in place:
+Here are a few important security-related checkpoints that every HCM system should have in place:

 - Meets the American Institute of Certified Public Accountants SOC1 Type II and AT101 SOC 2 Type II criteria for security, availability and confidentiality